 After joining United from Ajax’s academy, Fosu-Mensah made his senior debut in Rashford’s own Premier League bow: that 3-2 home win against Arsenal.

-Loan spells at Crystal Palace and Fulham were nothing to write home about, but United triggered a one-year contract extension in April 2020, tying him to the club until next summer.
+Loan spells at Crystal Palace and Fulham were nothing to write home about, but United triggered a one-year contract extension in April 2020 before subsequently selling him to Bayer Leverkusen in January.